prachi-goel06/Movie-Theatre-Seating-Arrangement/README.md

 R003 A1,A2,A3,A4
 R004 J4,J5,J6

+Please Note: The reservations that could not be accomodated in the theatre have 0 seats.
+example: R005 0 represents the reservation cannot be fullfilled at this time.

 Approach to solution:

 This problem is a type of Constraint sattisfaction problem in which set of objects whose state must satisfy a number of constraints or limitations.
 CSPs represent the entities in a problem as a homogeneous collection of finite constraints over variables, which is solved by constraint satisfaction methods.
 These kind of problems have high complexity and generally cannot be solved in polynomial time thus making them a part of NP Hard problems.